 - Guided Navigation

-Improving accessibility for visual and hearing-impaired customers increases overall satisfaction while creating a more equitable society.
+Improving accessibility for visual and customers with hearing loss increases overall satisfaction while creating a more equitable society.

 Testing on any project is very important.

 We gathered feedback from 96 test users with a range of abilities across two different trial locations.
 The results were extremely positive.

 · 94% could locate elements they could not before